aetheronhq/tech-radar/ACTION_SETUP.md

 4. **Comments on PR**: Notifies developers when rules are updated
 5. **Organized Structure**: Rules are placed in `.cursor/rules/radar/` subfolder

-### Zero Configuration
+### Zero Configuration Required

 The action requires absolutely no configuration!
-It automatically fetches rules from the Aetheron Tech Radar at `https://radar.sandbox.aetheron.com/.cursor/rules/radar/`
+It automatically:
+- Detects the radar deployment URL
+- Fetches the latest rules
+- Places them in the correct location
+- Only updates when rules change

-Just use it - that's it!
+Just add the workflow file - that's it!

 ### How Cursor Uses These Rules